jmkcoder/odyssey-uplink-protocol/IMPLEMENTATION_STATUS.md

 ## Future Enhancements
 - Enhance the browser demo with more complex use cases
-- Add more framework-specific adapter examples (Vue, Angular, Svelte)
+- Create framework-specific examples for each adapter (React, Vue, Angular, Svelte)
 - Create a comprehensive test suite with automated tests
 - Provide more detailed TypeScript interfaces and types
 - Add more computed binding examples